An estimated 70 per cent of farmed aquatic species are dependent on feed and it drives major environmental and social impacts of aquaculture.

 In addition to certification, the ASC Standards also act as a reference point within the wider seafood sustainability movement.
 For this purpose, aligning content with international benchmarking and reporting organisations is crucial.

 After SB approval, the revised criteria from the Sustainable Supply Chain Initiative (part of Consumer Goods Forum) became available.
 These focus on social concerns within a Manufacturing and Processing scope and as such are of relevance for Principle 1 of the Feed Standard.
-The Standards Board has mandated both the ASC Feed Standard and the (aligned) ASC Farm Standard to comply with this initiative, ultimately leading to (public) SSCI recognition.
+The Supervisory Board has mandated both the ASC Feed Standard and the (aligned) ASC Farm Standard to comply with this initiative, ultimately leading to (public) SSCI recognition.
 As a result, a number of (social) indicators in Principle 1 have been revised, or added in order to comply with the wider SSCI benchmark.

 Next to SSCI, the ASC Standards also seek to align with requirements of the Global Reporting Initiative (GRI) to the extent possible.
 Consequently, a number of indicators (or their annexes) have been revised for this purpose.